puntonim/git-loc/README.md

 Strategy
 ========
 The strategy used to compute the LOC is the following:
-- list all non-merge commits in the git repo branch, between the start_date and the end_date and with the given author
+- list all non-merge commits in the git repo branch, between the start date and the end date and with the given author
-- for each commit, issue a git diff vs the previous commit
+- for each commit, execute a git diff with the previous commit
-- for each file in the diff, if the path does not match the files to ignore list, then add its additions and deletions (deletions as absolute int).
+- for each file in the diff, if the path does not match any files to be ignored, then add its additions and deletions (deletions as absolute integer).

 The same strategy done with git commands would be:
 ```shell